 As a result, the number of attack surfaces is not the only security measure to be implemented but should not be underestimated as a form of defence in depth.
 It is important to remember that malicious attackers will take advantage of any attack surface if given the opportunity.
 The following sections will cover the important reasons and explanations for minimising attack surface.

 The bigger the attack surface, the bigger the risk

 Every application contains risks that can be valued from low to critical.
 The more accessible applications, the more risks an attacker can take advantage of.
-This risk is increased by vulnerabilities that you have not patched or identified.
-For example, I have seen networks with several applications open that are up-to-date and that did not contain any high or critical vulnerabilities.
+This risk is increased by security vulnerabilities that you have not patched or identified.
+For example, We have seen networks with several applications open that are up-to-date and that did not contain any high or critical vulnerabilities.

 However, some of these had at least one application which due to misconfiguration contained vulnerabilities that an attacker could use to gain access to a network or escalate in privileges.
 Although some services are essential, most of these do not need to be publicly available or available to everyone.